lelandg/Raspberry-Pi-Security-Camera/README.md

   * No limit to connection time!
   * While connected to the live camera, the notification features are turned off.
 (This is to save on resources more than a lack of the Raspberry Pi, which is fully capable of doing everything simultaneously.
   * Only people configured (in the Python script) are allowed to connect
-  * Works with a Raspberry Pi camera module (AKA "RaspiCam") *OR* a USB webcam!
-Preferably one that has hardware H2.64 compression.
 * Optionally use as a "video doorbell".
 Put the button and camera (and optional motion sensor) outside the door and record a picture of everyone who rings your doorbell, plus, it rings through to your SIP videophone (Linphone is a good one), so you can see video of the person!
-Right now you can talk to them, but they can't talk to you (sound is only working one way... maybe just my system?)
+Right now you can talk to them, but they can't talk to you.
+(Sound is only working one way... maybe just my system?)
+This is true of both the doorbell and when you make a call to this device.

 **Requirements**

-This script requires custom hardware, which is included as a Fritzing/PNG files.
-Uses ePIR to detect motion.
-Emails a list of people when detected.
-Also is a Linphone server, so you can simultaneously connect to the camera for a live picture!
-(Right now is one-way on the Pi.)
+* This script requires custom hardware, which is included as a Fritzing/PNG files.
+Uses a PIR/ePIR sensor to detect motion.
+* It is recommended that you have two SIP accounts, one for the security camera device and one for you.
+This greatly simplifies connecting to the camera via Linphone.
+Simply use the "address" that is the SIP account running on the device.

-You will need to run the script with:
+Because it uses an I/O device you need elevated permissions to run it.
+So you will need to run the script with:
-./.startscript
+`./.startscript.sh`
 *or*
-sudo python security_camera.py
+`sudo python security_camera.py`

-If you want to find programs in your home directory without typing the preceding "./", whether or not you're running as sudo, you can add to your .bashrc with:
+  TIP: If you want to find programs in your home directory without typing the preceding "./", whether or not you're running as sudo, you can add to your .bashrc with:
-* nano .bashrc
+  * `nano .bashrc`
   *  Scroll to the end of the file and add the line:
-*   export PATH=$PATH:/home/pi
+     `export PATH=$PATH:/home/pi`
-* After this change you can simply type ".startscript.sh".
+  * After this change you can simply type `.startscript.sh`.
 (And *actually* just type ".sta" and press the [tab].
 It will probably type the rest of the command for you.
 Same thing with the other shell scripts!
 Save your typing for Github! :)

-Because it uses an I/O device you need elevated permissions to run it.

 This project also represents my first (serious) attempt at using GitHub as it was intended.
 You may see me open issues and then close them after a commit/merge.
 I hope that these comments prove useful to you.